nomadedge/TradesoftClubsLanding/README.md

 # Tradesoft Clubs Landing
-Landing page for a variety of TradeSoft clubs.
+Landing page for a variety of Tradesoft clubs.